Updated on January 8, 2025

 Alcohol is one of the easiest substances to become addicted to.
 It’s also one of the hardest to quit due to being widely available.

-Many alcoholics try to quit drinking cold turkey (which means stopping use abruptly).
-This puts them at the risk of serious consequences, some of which are life-threatening.
+Many alcoholics try to stop drinking abruptly or “quit cold turkey.”
+However, this often puts them at risk of serious consequences.

 Is it Safe to Quit Drinking Cold Turkey?